 Annex 1

-A1.1 Overview

-A1.1.1 Ammonia
+A1.1 OverviewA1.1.1 Ammonia

 There have been large reductions in emissions of sulphur dioxide (SO2) and nitrogen oxides (NOx) resulting from power generation, industry and transport since 1980.
 Consequently, within the next decade, NH3 emissions are expected to account for more than a quarter of all acidifying, and half of all eutrophying, emissions of atmospheric pollutants in Europe.
 Approximately 90 % of the total NH3 emissions in Europe originate from agriculture, and the remainder are from industrial sources, households, pet animals and natural ecosystems.